 Varieties of watermelon fruits are being cultivated the world over, featuring variation in their size, shape, and color of the flesh (red, orange, and yellow).

-Watermelon is an excellent source of Vitamin-A, which is a powerful natural antioxidant.
-100 g fresh fruit provides 569 mg or 19% of daily-required levels of this vitamin.
-It is one of the essential vitamins needed for healthy vision and immunity.
+Watermelon nutrition profile contains vitamin-A and lycopene, which are powerful natural antioxidants.
+100 g fresh fruit provides 569 IU or 19% of daily-required levels of vitamin-A. It is one of the essential vitamins needed for healthy vision and immunity.
 Vitamin-A is also required for maintaining healthy mucosa and skin.
 Consumption of natural fruits rich in vitamin-A is known to protect from lung and oral cavity cancers.

-It is also rich in antioxidant flavonoids like lycopene, β-carotene, lutein, zeaxanthin, and cryptoxanthin.
+It is rich in antioxidant flavonoids like β-carotene, lutein, zeaxanthin, and cryptoxanthin.
 These antioxidants have been found to offer protection against colon, prostate, breast, endometrial, lung, and pancreatic cancers.
 Phytochemicals present in watermelons like lycopene and carotenoids have the ability to help protect cells and other structures in the body from oxygen-free radicals.

 Watermelon is an excellent source of carotenoid pigment, lycopene and indeed, superior to raw red tomato.
 100 g of fresh melon provides 4532 µg lycopene, whereas this value only 2573 µg for tomatoes.
 Studies suggest that lycopene offers protection to the skin against harmful UV rays.

 Watermelon fruit is a good source of potassium; Potassium is an important component of cell and body fluids that helps controlling heart rate and blood pressure.
 It, thus, offers protection against stroke and coronary heart diseases.

 Furthermore, it contains a good amount of vitamin-B6 (pyridoxine), thiamin (vitamin B-1), vitamin-C, and manganese.
 Consumption of foods rich in vitamin-C helps the body develop resistance against infectious agents and scavenge harmful oxygen-free radicals.
 The human body uses manganese as a co-factor for the antioxidant enzyme, superoxide dismutase.

 Total measured antioxidant strength (ORAC value) of watermelon is 142 µmol TE/100 g.